Klipper3d/klipper/docs/Measuring_Resonances.md

 SHAPER_CALIBRATE
 ```

-This will test all frequencies in range 5 Hz - 120 Hz and generate
+This will test all frequencies in range 5 Hz - 120 Hz by default and generate
 the csv output (`/tmp/calibration_data_*.csv` by default) for the frequency
 response and the suggested input shapers.
 You will also get the suggested
 frequencies for each input shaper, as well as which input shaper is recommended